-Some graduate students apply to work as a Graduate Associate in the undergraduate college houses or as a Sansom Advisor in Sansom Place, in return for free housing.
-Sansom Advisors live and work in Sansom Place to create activities and a welcoming environment for residents.
-Learn more about applying for a position.
-Each of the undergraduate College Houses has a team of Graduate Associates (GAs) who advise, assist, and mentor the undergraduate residents, as well as organize activities.
-GAs are provided with a free single occupancy room and a generous meal plan in the College Houses.
+Some graduate students apply to work as a Graduate Associate in the undergraduate college houses, in return for free housing.
+Each of the undergraduate College Houses has a team of Graduate Residence Associates (G-RAs) who advise, assist, and mentor the undergraduate residents, as well as organize activities.
+G-RAs are provided with a free single occupancy room and a generous meal plan in the College Houses.
 Learn more about applying for a position.

 - PECO Energy Company provides electrical service.

 - Philadelphia Gas Works